-BREAKING:DSS arrests Ifeanyi Ubah over N11 billion petrol theft - Daily Trust - Nigeria Today
+Breaking: DSS arrests Ifeanyi Ubah over N11bn oil theft and diversion - NAIJ.COM - Nigeria Today

 |

-Ifeanyi Ubah, the chairman of Capital Oil and Gas Limited has been arrested by the Department of State Services.
-The agency revealed the arrest today in a statement by spokesman, Tony Opuiyo.
-Opuiyo said Ubah was arrested on Friday in connection with …
+Ifeanyi Ubah, the managing director of Capital Oil and Gas Limited has been arrested by the Department of State Services (DSS).
+In a statement issued on Saturday, May 6, by its spokesman, Tony Opuiyo, it said the oil magnate was in its custody over his …

+SSS arrests Capital Oil boss, Ifeanyi Ubah, over N11 billion petrol 'theft'

-BREAKING: DSS arrests Ifeanyi Ubah
+DSS arrests Ifeanyi Ubah again

+Home News DSS Arrests Ifeanyi Ubah for 'Stealing, Diverting and Illegal sale of Petroleum…

 Follow us on twitter @NigeriaTodayNG